informatici/openhospital-gui/README.md

 **How to launch the software**:

-Use scripts startup.sh (Linux) or (Windows) from target/OpenHospital20 folder
+Use scripts startup.sh (Linux) or startup.cmd (Windows) from target/OpenHospital20 folder Set rsc/database.properties according with MySQL Server or docker container's IP and PORT

     startup.cmd